messente/messente-api-python/docs/PricingApi.md

     api_instance = messente_api.PricingApi(api_client)
     username = 'username_example' # str | The API username
     password = 'password_example' # str | The API password
-    country = 'country_example' # str | The country code, for which to get the prices format = 'format_example' # str | The format of the response.
+    country = 'EE' # str | The country code, for which to get the prices format = 'format_example' # str | The format of the response.
 Can be either 'json' or 'xml'.
 If not specified, defaults to 'json'. (optional)

     try: